-Testing is the most contentious issue in education today, often creating a wedge between factions of the educational structure, crossing political and social lines.
-As educators, we know that assessment helps us do our jobs efficiently; what we could do without is testing.
+Testing is one of the most contentious issues in education today, often creating a wedge between factions of the educational structure, crossing political and social lines.
+As educators, we know that assessment helps us do our jobs efficiently.
+What many of us could do without is testing.

-Dr. David A. Sousa, in his book Brain-Friendly Assessments: What They Are and How to Use Them, puts it this way: testing is an event; assessment is a process.
+In Brain-Friendly Assessments: What They Are and How to Use Them, Dr. David A. Sousa puts it this way: Testing is an event; assessment is a process.

 There are many forms of assessment.
 Some are long-term, like projects, performances, and products.
 Some are instantaneous, like a well-timed question during a conversation.
 Done correctly, assessment can serve as a window into each student’s brain, showing you how it works and whether it is ready for something new.

-But the purpose of this post isn’t to indict the current state of testing in this country.
-It’s to draw a line in the sand and help teachers understand that what happens in the classroom doesn’t necessarily guarantee what will happen in the testing room.
+This is why it’s critical to understand that what happens in the classroom doesn’t necessarily guarantee what will happen in the testing room.
 In fact, for maximum effectiveness, it shouldn’t.

 Why do we assume that a test that only takes a few hours can determine what a brain has learned over the course of months?
 High-stakes tests may yield some meaningful data that educators can use to improve instruction, but how reliable is that data?
 How deeply does it measure the brain’s capabilities?
 How quickly can it increase student achievement?